itmi-id/metabase-migration/README.md

 `--name` is optional, if it's not provided it will use the same question name.

-## Not yet supported
+## Work in Progress

 - Duplicating or updating question between different metabase instance
-- Duplicationg or updating Dashboard
+- Duplicating or updating Dashboard